wundergraph/wundergraph/.github/PULL_REQUEST_TEMPLATE.md

 #### Checklist

 - [ ] run `make test`
-- [ ] PR title must be prefixed with the right type of change (e.g. "feat: ...", "fix: ..." see below)
 - [ ] tests and/or benchmarks are included
 - [ ] documentation is changed or added
 - [ ] commit message and code follows the [Code of conduct](https://github.com/wundergraph/wundergraph/blob/main/CODE_OF_CONDUCT.md)

+#### Before merge
+- [ ] Squashed commit must be prefixed with the right type of change (e.g. "feat: ...", "fix: ..." see below)

 <!--
-Your PR title must follow https://www.conventionalcommits.org/en/v1.0.0/ so we can generate the changelog.
+Squashed commit must follow https://www.conventionalcommits.org/en/v1.0.0/ so we can generate the changelog.
 -->